carlioth/gofit/Readme.md

 * Grafana 4.2+

 ##### Todo
+* Get this running as cron job
+* Make timezone and Influxdb variables
 * Use the Fitbit subscriptions API to send metrics in near-realtime when a fitness tracker syncs with Fitbit Servers.
 * Prometheus Fitbit exporter.